Geoffery10/MC-Skin-Pack-Creator/README.md

 ## License

 **LINCENSE NOT COMPLETE**
-* This project is licensed under the GNU Lesser General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.
+* This project is licensed under the GNU Lesser General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 * Minecraft